I-2-6-74.Testimony of a Vocational Expert

 • Send copies of any correspondence between the ALJ and the VE to the claimant and make the correspondence an exhibit; and

-• If the VE is appearing via telephone, confirm the VE's telephone number before the hearing.
+• If the VE is appearing via audio, confirm the VE's telephone number before the hearing.
+If the VE is appearing via online video, confirm the VE's email address before the hearing.

 NOTE: